To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Certain Breeds Have Health Issues

-You may love your English Bulldog, but that doesn’t mean you can wish away his or her hip dysplasia, cardiac disease or respiratory disease.
-You can, however, protect yourself against the odds.
-Many pet insurance policies offer protection against hereditary and congenital conditions, as well as pre-existing conditions, so you’re financially covered.
+You may love your English Bulldog, but that doesn’t mean you can wish away their hip dysplasia, cardiac disease or respiratory disease.
+You can protect yourself against the odds.
+Many pet insurance policies offer protection against hereditary and congenital conditions, so you’re financially covered.

 Basic Care Costs Increase With Age